-BOOST MODE: Green LED is on solid.
+Boost Mode: Green LED is on solid.
 Output voltage is 14.4VDC to rapidly charge the battery up to 90% of full charge.

-STORAGE MODE: Green LED flashes every 6-8 seconds.
+Storage Mode: Green LED flashes every 6-8 seconds.
 Output voltage has been reduced to 13.2VDC; the RV battery is fully charged and converter is maintaining the charge.

-MANUAL MODE (Not recommended): The wizard mode button is used to override the charge wizard.
+Manual Mode (not recommended): The manual mode button is used to override the charge wizard.
 Refer to the converter owner's manual for additional information.

-REVERSE BATTERY PROTECTION: Reverse polarity fuse(s) provide protection for the converter when a battery is used.
+Reverse Battery Protection: Reverse polarity fuse(s) provide protection for the converter when a battery is used.
 If the battery is connected backwards to the fuse board a fuse will blow preventing damage to the converter.
 Four easily accessible fuses are located next to the wizard button.
 Replace with fuses of the same type and rating.